Anya-gh/library-viable-data/README.md

 I have included an example of a unit test, but I have not been able to unit test thoroughly.
 For me, the given time was not enough to comprehensively test using unit tests, so I apologise about that.
 I wanted to focus more on the frontend and backend.

 I recreated the company logo in Figma.
-I did not create every logo I used; the ones I did not are credited in the footer.
+Every logo I created for this app was in Figma, but I did not create all of them; the ones I did not are credited in the footer.
 The image used for the hero banner is a stock image.

 Thank you for taking a look!